-The racial and gender diversity of university faculty is also shaped by a complex interplay of context-specific factors, including economic uncertainty, state partisan control, and, within recent years, the COVID-19 pandemic.
+The racial and gender diversity of university faculty is also shaped by context-specific factors, including economic uncertainty, state partisan control, and, within recent years, the COVID-19 pandemic.
 These factors influence institutional priorities and decision-making processes, often exacerbating existing disparities in faculty hiring, promotion, and tenure among women and racial minorities.
 [Insert here – discuss whether this is studied very often in the literature on faculty diversity; might be a good place to foreshadow one of my contributions] [Also include material on republican opposition to DEI and how that has grown within recent years – politicization of diversity in higher education, defunding efforts, etc.]

 In times of economic uncertainty, institutional hiring committees tend to rely more on network-based recruitment along with gendered and racialized stereotypes on competence and productivity.
 [Take more time to explain Kim here – since it is my model article it should be very clear what the data, sample, timeframe, method, findings, conclusions, and limitations] Kim et al. (2021) conducted a quantitative analysis of the diversity of new faculty before and after the Great Recession, finding an overall decline in tenure-track hires which disproportionately affected Black, Hispanic, and Asian American scholars.
-Research-intensive universities (R1) experienced the greatest revenue loss among U.S. universities during the Great Recession, due to their dependency on endowments along with state and federal grant funding.
+Research-intensive universities (R1) experienced the greatest revenue loss among U.S. universities during the Great Recession, due to their dependency on state and federal grant funding.
 During the recession, all six minority groups included in the study (Black, Hispanic, and Asian men and women) saw the biggest proportional declines in hiring in R1 schools while white women and men saw the biggest gains.
 To explain this, the authors concluded that institutions facing financial pressures may prioritize cost-cutting measures that negatively affect the recruitment of women and racial minority faculty.
-These findings highlight how budgeting constraints due to broader economic uncertainty can undermine institutional efforts toward greater faculty diversity.
+These findings highlight how budgeting constraints due to broader economic uncertainty can contribute to the underrepresentation of faculty of color, regardless of whether the university seeks to have a more diverse faculty.

 Political factors such as legislative representation and state partisan control also shape racial and gender diversity in academia.
-Existing research has showed that as the proportion of Black and Hispanic state legislators increases, so too does minority enrollment in public universities within those states (Hicklin and Meier 2008).
-Further, numerous studies have found that public universities in states with Republican-controlled governments tend to have lower representation of women and racial minorities among their faculty compared to institutions in Democratic-led states (Hicklin and Meier 2008; Ortega 2020; Taylor et al. 2020).
+As the proportion of Black and Hispanic state legislators increases, so too does minority enrollment in public universities within those states (Hicklin and Meier 2008).
+Further, public universities in states with Republican-controlled governments tend to have lower representation of women and racial minorities among their faculty compared to institutions in Democratic-led states (Hicklin and Meier 2008; Ortega 2020; Taylor et al. 2020).
 This dynamic can be partially explained by the relationship between state partisan control and appropriations to post-secondary education.
-Several studies have found that the strength of the Democratic party within a state's political landscape is generally associated with higher levels of state appropriations, which can in turn support the recruitment and retention of diverse faculty (Dar and Lee 2014; McLendon, Hearn, and Mokher 2009; Ortega 2020).
-This relationship, however, appears to be mediated by factors such as political polarization and economic conditions, with the positive effect of Democratic control diminishing as these contextual variables become more pronounced.
+The strength of the Democratic Party in the state executive and legislative branches is associated with higher levels of state appropriations to higher education, which can in turn support the recruitment and retention of diverse faculty (Dar and Lee 2014; McLendon, Hearn, and Mokher 2009; Ortega 2020).
+This relationship, however, appears to be conditioned by by factors such as political polarization and economic conditions, with the positive effect of Democratic control diminishing as these contextual variables become more pronounced.